 CAGR is a further simplification in which just a single inflow (investment event) and a single outflow (cash out event) are allowed.

-With CAGR being so simple, it barely leaves place for the time value of money, except for when it takes into account the total duration of the investment period.
+With CAGR being so simple, it barely leaves room for the time value of money, except for when it takes into account the total duration of the investment period.
 CAGR is therefore mostly useful when comparing things like mutual fund or investment strategy performance.
-IRR and especially XIRR find a greater number of practical applications due to their allowance of multiple cash flows.
+IRR and especially XIRR find a greater number of practical applications due to their allowance of multiple cash flows characteristic of systemic investment plans.

 That said, all of these methods suffer from a common limitation which is that they are not accounting for the riskiness of an investment or business project.
-In other words, they are useful in isolation only when “all else is equal”, which is a reflection of the fact that the return of an investment represents only one part of the picture when considering whether to undertake it or not, in comparison with other possible uses of the same capital.
+They are useful in isolation (when “all else is equal”), which is a reflection of the fact that the investment performance in terms of returns represents only one part of its value.
+Other factors have to be taken into account when considering whether to undertake an investment or not, in comparison with other possible uses of the same capital.

 If you’ve found this comparison of CAGR, IRR, and XIRR, the exploration of their differences and similarities and how they can be applied to investing useful, make sure to share it by also citing the source.